metabrainz/bookbrainz-dev-docs/docs/entity-editor.rst

 **Entity Select field** : The *renderEntitySelect* function deals with this field.
 Here ``baseEntity`` is the entity which is being edited.
 The ``EntitySearchFieldOption`` allows us to search for any existing entity which we would like to link to our current *baseEntity*.

 We can apply some additional filters to our search, so as to the optimize search results.
-For example, in case of a Series entity of type X, we dont need to display search results with entities which are not of the same time.
+For example, in case of a Series entity of type X, we dont need to display search results with entities which are not of the same type.
 When we select an entity from the Search results, it gets stored as ``targetEntity``.

 **RelationshipType Select field** : After selecting a targetEntity, we make use of a function called ``generateRelationshipSelection`` which takes our relationshipTypes object which was passed as a prop to our entity-editor, the baseEntity, and the targetEntity.
 This function returns all combinations of relationship types which are valid between the two entities.
 We can then select the Relationship Type for our entity using the RelationshipSelect field in the editor.
 This sets the value of ``relationship`` and ``relationsipType`` of our state.

 When we click on Add, we pass the ``relationship`` object to the following action:
 ::
     let nextRowID = 0;
     export function addRelationship(data: Relationship): Action {